TOPLLab/topllab.github.io/warduino/guide/plugin.md

 ### Events View

 The events view displays the events that can occur while debugging on the target application.
-These events can be either caused by hardware interrupts (e.g., press of a button) or incoming network messages (e.g., incoming MQTT message), may arise at any time.
+These events can be either caused by hardware interrupts (e.g., press of a button) or incoming network messages (e.g., incoming MQTT message) and may arise at any time.
-When they arise, events are added at the bottom of the events view.
+As they occur, events are appended at the bottom of the events view.

 The plugin enables the possibility to decide when events get handled by the VM.
 However, this is (for now) only possible when debugging with EDWARD.
 To trigger the handling of an event, you can click on the `arrow down` button <img src="/images/arrow-down-icon-light.svg" class="inline-icon light"><img src="/images/arrow-down-icon-dark.svg" class="inline-icon dark"> on the right of the `Events` view name.
-Once clicked the VM will make sure that the event gets handled.
+Once clicked the VM will make sure that the next event in the queue gets handled.
-This implies that advencing the computation will cause the program counter to jump to the callback handler of the event.
+This implies that after clicking on the buttona and advencing the computation with for instance a step debug operation, will cause the program counter to jump to the callback handler of the event.

 ### Proxies View